IBM Cloud Docs

 • For custom models that are based on previous-generation models, the service parses a corpus file and extracts any words that are not in its base vocabulary.
 Such words are referred to out-of-vocabulary (OOV) words.
 For more information about using corpora with custom models that are based on previous-generation models, see Working with corpora for previous-generation models.

 • For custom models that are based on next-generation models, the service parses and extracts character sequences from a corpus file.
 The characters help the service learn and predict character sequences from audio.
-For more information about using corpora with custom models that are based on next-generation models, see Working with corpora for next-generation models.
+For more information about using corpora with custom models that are based on next-generation models, see Working with corpora for large speech models and next-generation models.

 By providing sentences that include domain-specific words, corpora allow the service to learn the words and character sequences in context.
 You can also augment and modify a model's words individually.
 Training a model only on individual words as opposed to words added from corpora is more time-consuming and can produce less effective results.